bergmannjg/WikitextTemplateParser/src/WikitextRouteDiagrams/readme.md

 1101 Lütjenbrode–Heiligenhafen
 ```

- Stations from route parameters should match with stations from templates having distances.
+ Operational points from route parameters should match with operational points from templates having distances.
 The content of the template parameter is transformed in RouteInfo type (**matching step 1**, see function RouteInfo.findRouteInfoInTemplates).

 ## From Templates to StationsOfInfobox